uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/resource-overview-discovery.md

 excerpt: Information on Discovery's compute nodes and job limits.
 ---

-The Center for Advanced Research Computing's high-performance computing cluster, Discovery, has over 400 compute nodes available for users to run their jobs on.
+The Center for Advanced Research Computing's general use high-performance computing cluster, Discovery, has over 400 compute nodes available for users to run their jobs on.

 For general CARC system specifications, see our [System Information page](/user-information/system-information).